Staffordshire at War – "Operation Oatcake"

 Kingsley & Froghall:

 Kingsley & Froghall station is the current southern terminus of operations with the station area itself having recently been incorporated into the ever-expanding Froghall Military Camp.
-With preparations for D-Day in the full swing the station and camp has become a hive of activity with both personnel and equipment arriving for maneuvers in the Moorlands in preparation for the forthcoming operation.
+With preparations for D-Day in the full swing the station and camp has become a hive of activity with both personnel and equipment arriving for manoeuvres in the Moorlands in preparation for the forthcoming operation.
 Military personnel from the camp are also providing additional protection to the former Thomas Bolton Copperworks site that has become a top-secret storage facility for military equipment – remember careless talk costs lives!

 Key attractions at Kingsley & Froghall include: